Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Introduction

 \section{Introduction}

 The importance of accounting for interactive unobserved heterogeneity in panel and network models is well recognized.
-For example, in linear panel models, interactive fixed effects are routinely controlled for using, for example, the seminal approaches of \citet{bai2009panel} or \citet{pesaran2006estimation}.
+For example, in linear panel models, interactive fixed effects are routinely controlled for using the seminal approaches of \citet{bai2009panel} or \citet{pesaran2006estimation}.
 While analogous methods for nonlinear models have been developed in the literature (e.g., \citealp{chen2021nonlinear}), they see much more limited use in empirical research due to their rapidly growing computational complexity or the lack of inferential theory.\footnote{For example, \citet{zeleneev2020identification} proposes a method for estimating network models with (nonparametric) interactive unobserved heterogeneity that does not require solving a high-dimensional nonconvex problem.
 However, unlike \citet{chen2021nonlinear}, \citet{zeleneev2020identification} focuses on identification and consistent estimation and does not provide inference tools.}

 The main goal of this paper is to bridge the gap between the recent theoretical developments by \citet{chen2021nonlinear} and empirical work by providing a new computationally efficient estimator that can be feasibly implemented in a wide range of nonlinear (semiparametric) settings with unobserved effects following a linear factor structure.
 We demonstrate that our estimator has two important properties.
-First, unlike the approach of \citet{chen2021nonlinear}, our method does not require solving a high-dimensional non-convex optimization problem, so our estimator can be efficiently computed for large number of units $N$ and time periods $T$.
+First, unlike the approach of \citet{chen2021nonlinear}, our method does not require solving a high-dimensional non-convex optimization problem, so our estimator can be efficiently computed when the cross-sectional and time dimensions, $N$ and $T$, are large.
 Second, we argue that our estimator is asymptotically equivalent to the fixed effects (FE) estimator of \citet{chen2021nonlinear}.
-This means that, in practice, one can combine our computationally efficient estimator with the inferential theory provided in \citet{chen2021nonlinear} to construct confidence intervals for various objects of interest including structural parameters and average partial effects.
+This means that, in practice, one can combine our computationally efficient estimator with the inferential theory provided in \citet{chen2021nonlinear} to construct confidence intervals for various objects of interest, including structural parameters and average partial effects.